[UPDATE: 04/01/2015 Paypal re-direct revision. Added test form with auto-redirect after form submission.]

 This is a tutorial I wrote to demonstrate how you can add a PayPal button to a WordPress site by integrating it with a contact form.

-It works by allowing the visitor submit a form and having the Paypal button appear automatically.
+It works by allowing the visitor to submit a form and having the Paypal button appear automatically.
+The updated version, re-directs to your paypal payment page instead.

 The requirements are: WordPress, Contact 7 form plug-in, and PayPal.